The Alice Springs Women’s Shelter provides a range of specialist training in domestic and family violence for the community sector.

 The Central Australian Family Violence and Sexual Assault Network (CAFVSAN)

-The CAFVSAN network meets on a monthly basis to provide a forum for discussion of issues, sharing of information and advocacy in relation to domestic and family violence matters.
+The CAFVSAN network meets on the first Friday of the month, to provide a forum for discussion of issues, sharing of information and advocacy in relation to domestic and family violence matters.

-The Alice Springs Women’s Shelter acts as the CAFVSAN secretariat, and the network is currently chaired by Northern Territory Council of Social Services NTCOSS.
+The Alice Springs Women’s Shelter acts as the CAFVSAN secretariat

-The primary objective of CAFVSAN is to work towards ensuring our community is free of domestic and family violence and sexual assault.
+The primary objective of CAFVSAN is to work towards eliminating domestic and family violence and sexual assault from the community.

 Guiding Principles of CAFVSAN